Geeta015/Play-Store-Data-analysis-using-Tableau/README.md

 # **Transforming (Play Store app Review Analysis) EDA Project to Dashboards**
-**Problem Statement:** To improve the general quality and performance of the app in the marketplace and to facilitate data-driven decision-making, exploratory data analysis (EDA) is crucial for comprehending, analyzing, and drawing insights from Play Store data.
+To improve the general quality and performance of the app in the marketplace and to facilitate data-driven decision-making, exploratory data analysis (EDA) is crucial for comprehending, analyzing, and drawing insights from Play Store data.

+**Problem Statement:**
-The aim of this experiment is to leverage Tableau's visual analytics capabilities to uncover and enhance the understanding of client wants and aid product developers in popularizing their product.
+By analyzing and visualizing these crucial points, the experiment seeks to use Tableau's visual analytics capabilities to better understand customer needs and assist product creators in popularizing their creations.
+1. Which app categories comprise the greatest quantity of apps?
+2. Which app categories get more reviews than others?
+3. What percentage of all apps are free?
+4. What age group has rated the apps the most?
+5. Top five categories determined by total income
+6. Category-based Sentiment Analysis

 Dataset Selection:
 For my analysis, I'll utilize the following two datasets: Play Store data and User Reviews.